fschuhi/digital-garden-rob-burbea-publish/Index/Fullness of Intention.md

 [[Jesus]] | 1 | <span class="counts"><a data-href="Daimon, Refracted" class="internal-link">Daimon, Refracted</a> (1)</span>
 [[Love]] | 1 | <span class="counts"><a data-href="Daimon, Refracted" class="internal-link">Daimon, Refracted</a> (1)</span>

+### Quotes
+**<a data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 4" class="internal-link">Preliminaries Regarding Voice, Movement, and Gesture - Part 4</a>**
+<span class="counts"><a data-href="2020 Vajra Music" class="internal-link">2020 Vajra Music</a></span>
+> Usually when the intention goes into that kind of thing, that's when I'm seeking information; usually that information is for the sake of a reified self, and what this self can get, or how it can aggrandize itself in some way. (...)
+The fullness of intention is a much more powerful, much more primal, fundamental, beautiful, sacred intention than these other intentions that are more to do with a reified self, and power, and what it can get, etc. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Preliminaries Regarding Voice, Movement, and Gesture - Part 4 > Magick is not soulmaking" data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 4#Magick is not soulmaking" class="internal-link">Magick is not soulmaking</a>_</span>